James Crawford (jurist): Academic career

 From Oxford, Crawford returned to the University of Adelaide in 1977, lecturing in international law and constitutional law, and was awarded a personal chair in 1983.
 In 1982, he accepted a position at the Australian Law Reform Commission and served until 1984, where he produced a series of reports on subjects such as the recognition of aboriginal customary law, sovereign immunity, and the reform, patriation and federalisation of Admiralty Law and jurisdiction.
 He remained in Adelaide until 1986, when he was appointed to the Challis Professorship of International Law at the University of Sydney.
 He served as Dean of the Faculty of Law from 1990 to 1992.

-In 1985 Crawford was elected an associate of the Institut de Droit International (the youngest election in modern times) and was elevated to full membership in 1991.
+In 1985, Crawford was elected an associate of the Institut de Droit International (the youngest election in modern times) and was elevated to full membership in 1991.

 In 1992, Crawford was elected to the Whewell Professorship of International Law at the University of Cambridge.
 In a nice piece of symmetry, his opposite number as Chichele Professor at Oxford was his DPhil supervisor Ian Brownlie.
 In that year, Crawford was also elected to membership of the United Nations International Law Commission ("ILC").
-He served as Special Rapporteur on State Responsibility from 1997–2001 and was also responsible for the production of the ILC's Draft Statute for an International Criminal Court.
+He served as Special Rapporteur on State Responsibility from 1997 to 2001 and was also responsible for the production of the ILC's Draft Statute for an International Criminal Court.

-In 1996, Crawford assumed directorship of the Lauterpacht Centre for International Law at Cambridge, serving from 1997–2003 and again from 2006–2010.
+In 1996, Crawford assumed directorship of the Lauterpacht Centre for International Law at Cambridge, serving from 1997 to 2003 and again from 2006 to 2010.
 Since 2003 he has been a member of the Curatorium of The Hague Academy of International Law.